-Copyright for the National Plumbing Code is owned by the National Research Council of Canada (NRC).
+Copyright for the NPC is owned by the NRC.
 All rights are reserved.
-Reproduction by any means of NRC's copyright material is prohibited without the written consent of NRC.
-Request for permission to reproduce the National Plumbing Code must be sent to:
+Commercial reproduction by any means of the NRC's copyright material is prohibited without the written consent of the NRC.
+To request permission to reproduce the NPC, please contact:

-Production and Marketing Manager Codes Canada National Research Council of Canada Ottawa, Ontario K1A 0R6 E-mail: Codes@nrc-cnrc.gc.ca
+Production and Marketing Manager Codes Canada National Research Council of Canada 1200 Montreal Road Ottawa, Ontario K1A 0R6 E-mail: Codes@nrc-cnrc.gc.ca